Mission & History

 The University of San Francisco was established in 1855 by the Jesuit Fathers as San Francisco's first institution of higher learning.

 The university has grown from a one-room school house to become San Francisco's largest independent university.
 The USF School of Law, established in 1912, has demonstrated a corresponding growth.
-Today there are nearly 559 students enrolled in the law school and approximately 170 students receive the Juris Doctor degree from USF each year.
+Today there are more than 500 students enrolled in the law school and approximately 170 students receive the Juris Doctor degree from USF each year.

 In its early years, the USF School of Law was housed in a building known as "The Shirt Factory" on the corner of Hayes and Shrader streets.